knocklabs/docs/pages/integrations/email-attachments.md

 });
 ```

-**Note**: you can send multiple attachments for an email by including an array of attachment objects under your attachment key in your data payload.
+**Note**: you can send multiple attachments for an email by including an array of attachment objects under the attachment key in your data payload.

 ## Handling a different attachment per recipient